daattali/beautiful-jekyll/README.md

 #### Personalization

-Many personalization settings in `_config.yml`, such as setting your avatar to add a little image in the navbar or customizing what social media links to show in the footer
+Many personalization settings in `_config.yml`, such as setting your name and site's description, setting your avatar to add a little image in the navigation bar, and customizing what social media links to show in the footer

+#### Adding comments to blog posts

+If you want to enable comments on your blog posts, Beautiful Jekyll supports the [Disqus](disqus.com) comments plugin.
+To use it, simply sign up to Disqus and add your Disqus shortname to the `disqus` parameter in the `_config.yml`.

+#### Adding Google Analytics to track page views

+Beautiful Jekyll lets you easily add Google Analytics to all your pages.
+This will let you track all sorts of information about visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
+To add Google Analytics, simply sign up to [Google Analytics](http://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `google_analytics` parameter in `_config.yml`.

 #### Page types

-- **post** - To write a blog post, place a file in the `_posts` folder and assign `layout: post` in the YAML front matter.
-Look at the existing blog post files to see the YAML parameters that blog posts can use.
+- **post** - To write a blog post, add a markdown or HTML file in the `_posts` folder and assign `layout: post` in the YAML front matter.
+Look at the existing blog post files to see examples of how to use YAML parameters in blog posts.
-- **page** - To add a non-blog page, place it in the root directory and assign `layout: page` in the YAML front matter.
+- **page** - To add a non-blog page, add a markdown or HTML file in the root directory and assign `layout: page` in the YAML front matter.
 Look at `aboutme.md` and `index.html` as examples.
 - **minimal** - To add a random page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal`.
 - To write your own HTML page and completely bypass the Jekyll engine, simply omit the YAML front matter.
+Only do this if you know what you're doing.

 #### YAML front matter parameters

-There are all the parameters you can place inside a page's YAML front matter that **Beautiful Jekyll** supports.
+These are the main parameters you can place inside a page's YAML front matter that **Beautiful Jekyll** supports.

 Parameter   | Description
 ----------- | -----------